finanalyst/collection/README.md

 # Raku Collection Module
-> **Description** A collection of subroutines to collect, cache, render, and output content files written in POD6.
-Output can a CRO app creating a website available in a browser at localhost:3000, or an epub.
+> **Description** A subroutine to collect content files written in POD6.
+The collection process is in stages at the start of which plugins (Raku programs) can be added that transform intermediate data or add templates, or add new Pod::Blocks for the rendering.

 > **Author** Richard Hainsworth aka finanalyst